Public Legal Education

 - Newsletters & Website

-The PLE program works with the Community Legal Workers, the Advice Lawyer, and the Legal Aid Panel of Lawyers to meet the PLE needs of the NAN communities.
+The PLE Program works closely with the Community Legal Workers, the Advice Lawyer, to meet the PLE needs of the NAN communities.
+To contact a Community Legal Worker in your area please click the link below: